WPI-AVMI/ThreatField2025/README.md

 # Overview

-This repository contains files for the threat field simulator research conducted at WPI's Autonomous Vehicles Mobility Institue (AVMI).
-The system is comprised of three main subsystems: the projector system, camera system, and mobile robot.
-The projector system is visualize a threat field by generating a color image representing the values of a function in 2D space and projecting this field on the floor of the workspace.
-The camera system consists of four webcams connected to a Raspberry Pi which can be used for perception of the threat field.
-Finally, a mobile robot is used to sense the field and navigate the workspace, facilitating a platform for conducting real-world experiments.
-More details about this setup are provided in the documentation.
+This repository contains files for the threat field simulator research conducted by WPI's Aerospace Engineering Department under the supervision of Dr Gatsonis and Dr Demetriou.
+The purpose of the experiment is to setup an environment replicating a dynamic gas plume field through which a autonomous vehicle traverses through as to test vehicle navigation algorithms as well as plume dynamics prediction algorithms.
+The repository contains all files relating to the experiment including images, videos and reference documents used for its development.

+The experiment itself runs as a simulation in gazebo implementing vehicle dynamics and controls of a fixed wing aircraft through PX4 and computation of navigation goals and predictive algorithms through ROS2 nodes.
+The experiment can be run using the following command

+ros2 launch sense_launch.py
+from the /workspace/ros2_ws/src/py_sensor/launch directory.
+This will launch an instance of PX4, microDDS, QgrouncdControl and the ROS2 nodes needed.
+More details about this setup are provided in the manual named Threat Field Experiment manual.

 ![Cover Image](https://github.com/WPI-AVMI/ThreatField2025/blob/main/cover_image.png)